ORSAY Museum : the largest impressionist art collection in the world

 It reopened as the Musée d’Orsay in 1986

-Impressionisme started in Paris in the 1860s : the artists started to break with the academic values of the past.
+Impressionism emerged in Paris in the 1860s.
+The artists started breaking with the academic values of the past.

 Printemps à Giverny by Claude Monet